jundalisay/sp/content/en/research/sarkar/microvita/chapter-02.md

 Microvitum is a very subtle being.
-Of the three types of microvita, the crude type are instrumental in emanating life throughout the cosmos.
+Of the 3 types of microvita, the crude type is instrumental in emanating life throughout the cosmos.
 They create a stir within a physical structure.

 In the subsequent stages, through clash and cohesion, enormous changes take place in the physical structure.
 - This process led to the emergence of the dinosaurs, mammals and finally intelligent human beings.